Azareal/Gosora/CONTRIBUTING.md

 Other uses may arise in the future, e.g. commercial licensing, although that's currently uncertain.

+Try to prefix commits which introduce a lot of bugs or otherwise has a large impact on the usability of Gosora with UNSTABLE.

 # Coding Standards

 All code must be unit tested where ever possible with the exception of JavaScript which is untestable with our current technologies, tread with caution there.